Botulinum Toxin A (BOTA) for Overactive Bladder and Neurogenic Detrusor Overactivity

 - Needing to go to the toilet often – even if the bladder is not full.

-- The need to get up to the toilet at night.
+- The need to get up to the toilet at night more than once.

 Patients with neurological conditions may have urge incontinence but may also experience difficulty fully emptying the bladder.
 This happens when the urethral sphincter muscle fails to relax, thereby preventing the release of urine from the bladder.